Predestination: Corporate election

 Corporate election is a non-traditional Arminian view of election.
 In corporate election, God does not choose which individuals he will save prior to creation, but rather God chooses the church as a whole.
-Or put differently, God chooses what type of individuals he will save.
+Or put differently, God chooses a group of people he will save (members of the church), and individuals may work their way into (or out of) the said group.
 Another way the New Testament puts this is to say that God chose the church in Christ (Eph.
 1:4).
 In other words, God chose from all eternity to save all those who would be found in Christ, by faith in God.
 This choosing is not primarily about salvation from eternal destruction either but is about God's chosen agency in the world.
 Thus individuals have full freedom in terms of whether they become members of the church or not.
-Corporate election is thus consistent with the open view's position on God's omniscience, which states that God's foreknowledge does not determine the outcomes of individual free will.

-Middle Knowledge

-Middle Knowledge is a concept that was developed by Jesuit theologian Luis de Molina, and exists under a doctrine called Molinism.
-It attempts to deal with the topic of predestination by reconciling God's sovereign providence with the notion of libertarian free will.
-The concept of Middle Knowledge holds that God has a knowledge of true pre-volitional counterfactuals for all free creatures.
-That is, what any individual creature with a free will (e.g. a human) would do under any given circumstance.
-God's knowledge of counterfactuals is reasoned to occur logically prior to his divine creative decree (that is, prior to creation), and after his knowledge of necessary truths.
-Thus, Middle Knowledge holds that before the world was created, God knew what every existing creature capable of libertarian freedom (e.g. every individual human) would freely choose to do in all possible circumstances.
-It then holds that based on this information, God elected from a number of these possible worlds, the world most consistent with his ultimate will, which is the actual world that we live in.